 |

-a large amount, there is a benefit allowance that will limit what you will receive for the medical condition's
+there is a benefit allowance that will limit what you will receive

-diagnosis and treatment each year.
-The benefit allowance may be too low for those with moderate to high
+benefit allowance may be too low for those with high calculated "Worst

-calculated "Worst Case Scenario Costs".
+Case Scenario Costs".
 (See: Picking

 the Right Maximum Payout)